axmolengine/live2d-axmol/README.md

 ## ⚠️ Notes
 - This runtime is specifically designed for **Axmol v3**.
-- Ensure you are using the correct branch and Spine version to avoid compatibility issues.
+- Ensure you are using the correct branch and Live2D version to avoid compatibility issues.